 Defining milestones.
 The project estimation will denote the critical tasks, objectives, and sprints so that you see their impact on your budget.
 Besides, it helps designate the approximate project timeline and its ratio to the service cost.

 Evaluating the project’s scope.
-You will get initial information on the tasks’ scope and complexity when estimating your project.
-Your vendor should consider these factors when determining what specialists to involve.
+During the cost estimation of a software project, you will get initial information on the tasks’ scope and complexity.
+Your dev partner should consider these factors when determining what specialists to involve.

 Who Is Estimating a Software Development Project?

-Software development project cost estimation is not a direct responsibility of your engineering team.
+Cost estimation for software development project is not a direct responsibility of your engineering team.
 However, evaluating all critical aspects of the upcoming workflow organization requires the involvement of several stakeholders, including tech specialists.

 Here are the potential participants of the estimation process with their roles explained.

 The development team should provide their thoughts and insights to ensure all tech aspects (features, backend, design, integrations, etc.) are adequately estimated.
-For more detailed research, the involvement of a tech lead and business analyst may be necessary.
+A tech lead and business analyst may be necessary for more detailed research.

 The product owner makes final decisions and communicates their vision to the development team.
 When estimating the project, the hired vendor should always consider your opinion.